Test in production without watermarks.

 IronBarcode easily converts plain text, images, videos, or any other data to QR codes.
 You can control the code size, error correction levels, and its version.
 You can use IronBarcode to scan barcodes in Blazor applications.
 A complete example is here.

-IronBarcode is free for development but must be licensed for commercial and deployment purposes.
-You can try the 30-day free trial to test all its functionality.
+IronBarcode is free for development purposes, but it requires a license for commercial use and deployment.
+A free trial license is available for testing its functionality.